srishtia125/betBudyy/README.md

 curl -X  POST "http://localhost:8080/reports"
 ```

-Reports are generated in report folder under files
-path to reports:
-files\reports in classpath of the project
+Reports are generated in files folder in classpath of the project